freeCodeCamp/curriculum-helpers/docs/python.md

 #### `block_has_call`

-Checks if a function/method call exists within a specific function or the entire code.
+Checks if a function/method call exists within a specific function (specified as the second argument) or the entire code (if the second argument is not provided).

 ```python
 code_str = """